 Teenagers aren’t generally considered the best administrators, and this means that they can easily let their documentation become void and will break the DUI law causing them a problem.
 This can have a negative impact on their driving career, making it difficult for them to get a new license if their current one is taken from them.
 It’s crucial that insurance, licenses, and things like tax are all up to date before your teenager is allowed to hit the road.
 In many cases, the punishment for failing to do this can be bigger than fines.

 Teenagers usually care about things like fashion a lot more than older people.
 This can lead to extensive modifications being made to their vehicles, with many of the changes they make being superficial.
 Of course, though, insurance companies need to know about these changes, ensuring that the car that is being covered reflects the actual car on your driveway.
-If you don’t let their insurance company know when changes like this are made, your child could be left without the coverage they need if they have an accident.
+If you don’t let their insurance company know when changes like this are made, your child could have their claim denied by insurance company if they have an accident.

 With all of this in mind, you should be feeling ready to take on the challenge of avoiding the trouble your teen driver could get into during their first year on the road.
 This can be a difficult time for new drivers, but you can help your teens overcome the issues with a little bit of practice, encouragement and safety reminders.